Annual 60-Day ORV Closure for Wheeled Vehicles

 The Stairsteps Unit is broken into various zones.

 Zone-2 allows for off-road vehicle use by Swamp Buggies and all-terrain vehicle.
 Dispersed camping is allowed.
-You may drive to a location along a designated trail nearest the camping spot you prefer, park along the shoulder of the trail, in such a manner that does not impede travel by others, and carry your camping equipment to the site.
-Currently, there are 6 miles of primary and .5 miles of secondary trails within the unit.
+You may drive to a location along a designated trail nearest the camping spot you prefer, park along the shoulder of the trail in such a manner that does not impede travel by others, and carry your camping equipment to the site.
+Currently, there are 6 miles of primary trails within the unit.

 Zone-3 currently allows for off-road vehicle use by Swamp Buggies and all-terrain vehicles.
 Dispersed camping is allowed, as described above.
-The unit currently has 3 miles of primary and .5 miles of secondary trails.
+The unit currently has 3 miles of primary trails.

 Zone-4 can be accessed only by airboats.
 Airboats may access designated camp areas.
 This zone currently has 57 miles of designated trails.

-To view a low resolution map (11" x 17") of the trails of all zones in the unit that allow off-road vehicle access click here.
+To view a map (11" x 17") of the trails of all zones in the unit that allow off-road vehicle access click here.

 Click here for a list of trails in the unit that provides coordinates of start and end points, identifies whether a trail is open or closed, length of trail and destination information.